-Whether you're an expert in your field or a newly credentialled Registered Dietitian Nutritionist (RDN) or Nutrition and Dietetic Technician Registered (NDTR), creating a Professional Development Portfolio (PDP) can be a confusing and overwhelming process.
-Regardless of where you are in your career path, this practice tip offers practical guidance for using the Standards in Nutrition Care and Focus Area Practice Standards to identify your competency gaps, pinpoint your learning needs, and help you create a customized PDP to advance your practice and professional performance.
+Whether you're an expert in your field or a newly credentialed Registered Dietitian Nutritionist (RDN) or Nutrition and Dietetic Technician, Registered (NDTR), creating a Professional Development Portfolio (PDP) can be a confusing and overwhelming process.
+Regardless of where you are in your career path, this practice tip offers practical guidance for using the 2017 Standards and the Focus Area Practice Standards to identify your competency gaps, pinpoint your learning needs, and help you create a customized PDP to advance your practice and professional performance.